How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 How quickly can I get coverage?

 With online providers like Coalition, Hiscox, and Embroker, you can get quoted and bound within the same day.
-Chubb and broker-placed policies typically take 1-2 weeks.
+Chubb and broker-placed policies typically take one to two weeks.
 If a client is requiring proof of coverage for a contract, plan accordingly.

-Do I need cyber insurance if I already have E&O (professional liability)?
+Do I need cyber insurance if I already have Errors and Omissions (E&O) insurance?

 Yes.
-While there's some overlap — both can cover claims arising from your professional services — E&O policies typically exclude or severely limit coverage for data breaches, ransomware, regulatory fines, and incident response costs.
+While there's some overlap β both can cover claims arising from your professional services β E&O (professional liability) policies typically exclude or severely limit coverage for data breaches, ransomware, regulatory fines, and incident response costs.
 Cyber insurance fills critical gaps that E&O leaves open.
 Many agencies carry both.

 What happens if I switch providers at renewal?

-You can switch providers at renewal without a coverage gap, as long as your new policy's retroactive date matches or precedes your original policy's inception date.
+You can switch providers at renewal without a coverage gap, as long as your new policy's retroactive date (how far back in time your policy covers incidents) matches or precedes your original policy's inception date.
 Ask your new provider to match the retroactive date to ensure continuous coverage for past acts.

 The Bottom Line: What Should Your Agency Budget?